elgervb/skeletonSPA/README.md

-Skeleton for a Single Page Application using Angular &amp; Gulp Exapmple is located here: http://elgervanboxtel.nl/labs/skeletonSPA
+Skeleton for a Single Page Application using Angular &amp; Gulp Example is located here: http://elgervanboxtel.nl/labs/skeletonSPA

 This project supplies a basic setup for building single page applications with Gulp (http://gulpjs.com/), using AngularJS (https://angularjs.org/).